pepeul1191/rails-5-boilerplate/README.md

     >> DROP VIEW IF EXISTS vw_libros_autores;
     CREATE VIEW vw_libros_autores AS SELECT
-    A.id AS autor_id, A.nombre AS autor_nombre, L.id AS libro_id, L.nombre as libro_nombre FROM
+    LA.id, A.id AS autor_id, A.nombre AS autor_nombre, L.id AS libro_id, L.nombre as libro_nombre FROM
     libros_autores LA
     INNER JOIN autores A ON A.id = LA.autor_id
     INNER JOIN libros L ON  LA.libro_id = L.id